jenkinsci/cloudtest-plugin/README.md

 * silently install an iOS app on a connected device
 * play CloudTest compositions and include the output in the build's test results

+### Pre-requisites
+The CloudTest plug-in requires Jenkins 1.447 or later.

 ### Global Configuration Options

 Before using the plug-in, you will need to provide the CloudTest server information, in the "Manage Jenkins" -&gt; "Configure System" page.